solita/solita.github.com/_posts/2017-06-xx-msbuild.md

 # Microsoft Build 2017: Windows Containers your way
 **This year Solita sent a two-man strike team to Microsoft Build at Seattle in the beginning of May.
-There wre a lot of takeaways from the conference, but what I found was most intriguing was Windows Containers.
-There were both conference sessions and an additional pre-day training session that focused on Windows Containers and this blog is mainly based on those.**
+There wre a lot of takeaways from the conference, but what I found most intriguing was Windows Containers.
+In Seattle there were not only conference sessions but also an additional pre-day that focused only on Windows Containers.**

 ![MSBuild.
 Containers your way](msbuild_containers_your_way.jpg)

 ## Build 2017

-The conference was a three-day run packed with sessions.
+The conference itself was a three-day run packed with sessions.
 This year Build boasted xxxxx to yyyy participants, depending on the source.
-Also, this year the weather gods merciful and we enjoyed sunny weather in usually rainy Seattle.

 ![MSBuild 2017 keynote](msbuild_keynote.jpg)